Cf: GAAA, GAE, GAMC

 The School Board shall respect the confidentiality of the complainant and the individual(s) against whom the complaint is filed as much as possible, consistent with the School Board's legal obligations and the necessity to investigate allegations of harassment and take corrective or disciplinary action when the conduct has occurred.

-Upon receipt of a report or complaint alleging sexual or gender harassment by an employee or nonemployee volunteer, such a complaint shall be immediately investigated by the principal/Director of Human Resources and at least one other Central Office administrator designated by the Superintendent.
-The investigation may consist of personal interviews with the complainant, the individual(s) against whom the complaint is filed, and others who may have knowledge of the alleged incident(s) or circumstances giving rise to the complaint, as well as a review of related charges, if any, personnel files, work records and other pertinent information.
+Upon receipt of a report or complaint alleging sexual or gender harassment by an employee or nonemployee volunteer, such a complaint shall be immediately investigated by the principal/Director of Human Resources and at least one other Central Office administrator designated by the Superintendent utilizing the procedures outlined in policy GAMC, Investigations.
+In addition, the investigation may include personal interviews with the complainant, the individual(s) against whom the complaint is filed, and others who may have knowledge of the alleged incident(s) or circumstances giving rise to the complaint, as well as a review of related charges, if any, personnel files, work records and other pertinent information.

 In determining whether alleged conduct constitutes sexual or gender harassment, the Superintendent or designee should consider the surrounding circumstances, the nature of the sexual advances, relationships between the parties involved and the context in which the alleged incidents occurred.